 The fifth element of the Six Sigma project charter is the project scope.
 It describes the boundary conditions and identifies key parameters covered or not covered by the project.

 The sixth element of the Six Sigma project charter is the project plan.
 The project plan usually contains a chart with the major milestones of the project.
-Often, the chart will contain the steps of DMAIC (Define, Measure, Analyze, Improve, Control) as a start.
+Often, the chart will contain the phase of DMAIC (Define, Measure, Analyze, Improve, Control) as a start.
 The team will need to follow the chart with a more detailed project plan A project plan should answer the key questions of “Who, What, Where, When, How, and How much.”
 This covers the resources which are: People, Facilities, Equipment, and Materials that will be needed.
 The plan also identifies project activities with a schedule that includes an estimate of when each activity will take place, and what resources are required to finish the tasks the project plan document is expected to change over time as more information about the project becomes available.

 The seventh element of the Six Sigma project charter is the team structure.
 The team structure refers to project resources.
-Normally, the resources are Project Managers, Leaders and Project Team Members who are involved in the project.
+Normally, the resources are Project Managers, Leaders, and Project Team Members who are involved in the project.

 And now you know all the elements of the Six Sigma project charter!